Diseases Carried By Rodents

 - Why Mice Come Into Your House in the Summer?

 What Scientists are saying about Rodent Diseases:

-According to the world’s authority on health, the infectious disease experts of the Centers for Disease Control report that there are more than thirty-five diseases carried and spread by rats and mice worldwide.
-In several states and within our local communities, there are nearly a dozen diseases that local pack rats, roof rats, and mice carry and can spread to both humans and our family pets.
+According to the world’s authority on health, the infectious disease experts of the Centers for Disease Control report that more than thirty-five diseases are carried and spread by rats and mice worldwide.
+In several states and our local communities, there are nearly a dozen diseases that local pack rats, roof rats, and mice carry and can spread to humans and our family pets.